Background

 Teaching

-You can explore the lectures for my Econometrics course here.
+You can explore the lectures for this course here.

 Intermediate Macroeconomics, Intermediate Microeconomics, Introductory Econometrics, the Capstone course, and Development Economics.